klukvenka/Webpack-5-Course/4. SCSS Loaders/readme.md

 ** Implementation here is not important.
-The main focus is adding css loader**
+The main focus is adding scss loader**

 It is the same application as in the section "1.
-Getting Started" + some css
+Getting Started // 3.
+CSS Loaders" + some scss

 1. run `npm run build` to compile the code with webpack
 2. Open index.html to see the page

-The css loaders that are used were installed by running `npm i --save-dev css-loader style-loader`
+The scss loaders that are used were installed by running `npm i -D sass-loader sass`